Home/Blog/Chronic Care/Diabetes/Sugar-Free Rice for Diabetes Control

 What is Sugar-Free Rice?

-Starch-free or sugar free rice refers to rice varieties specially processed to remove or significantly reduce the starch content.
+Starch-free or sugar free rice refers to rice varieties specially processed to reduce the starch content.
 Starch is a carbohydrate found in rice that gets broken down into glucose during digestion, increasing blood sugar levels.

-By reducing or eliminating the starch content, starch-free rice aims to provide an alternative for individuals who need to manage their blood sugar, such as those with diabetes or those following a low-carbohydrate diet.
+By reducing the starch content, starch-free rice aims to provide an alternative for individuals who need to manage their blood sugar, such as those with diabetes or those following a low-carbohydrate diet.

 The Nutritional Value of Rice